-Why do you need diversity metrics in the recruitment process?
-Diversity, equity, and inclusion (DE&I) are not only ethical and social goals, but also strategic and competitive advantages for any organization.
-Having a diverse and inclusive workforce can help you attract and retain top talent, improve customer satisfaction, foster innovation and creativity, and enhance your reputation and performance.
+Diversity, equality, and inclusion are not only ethical and social goals but also strategic and competitive advantages for any organization.
+A diverse and inclusive workforce can help you reduce bias, attract and retain top talent, improve customer satisfaction, foster innovation and creativity, and enhance your reputation and performance.
+Companies that support diversity make 2.5 times higher cash flow per employee.
+At the same time inclusive teams are over 35% more productive.
+[1]

 Diversity metrics in recruitment are the numerical values that help you measure the representation and inclusion of different groups of people in your hiring process and workforce.
 These groups can be based on various characteristics, such as gender, race, ethnicity, age, disability, sexual orientation, religion, and so on.